shadoll/sLogos/README.md

 ## License

 This project is MIT licensed.
+See [LICENSE](./LICENSE) for details.

-Please note that the logos themselves are property of their respective owners and should be used according to their brand guidelines.
+**Note:** The logos themselves are the property of their respective owners and are provided here for informational and illustrative purposes only.
+Usage of these logos must comply with each brand's guidelines and does not imply endorsement or affiliation.